First Lady (Philippine TV series): Production

 Principal photography commenced on November 18, 2021.
 Filming resumed in January 2022.
 Filming concluded in June 2022.

 Ratings

 According to AGB Nielsen Philippines' Nationwide Urban Television Audience Measurement People in television homes, the pilot episode of First Lady earned a 14.4% rating.
 The final episode scored a 17.1% rating.

+Legacy

+In August 2026, actress Sanya Lopez appeared in the 2026 Philippine television musical drama series Born to Shine in a guest role, portraying the same character.